manybabies/manybabies.github.io/MB3P.md

 ***
 ### MB3P Contributors

-We encourage everyone who is interested in the project to contact Project Lead [Ingmar Visser](mailto:i.visser@uva.nl).
+We encourage everyone who is interested in the project to contact a Project Lead and/or subscribe to the MB3P listserv *(see above)*.
 Please note that access to infants/an infant lab is **NOT** a prerequisite.

 > NOTE: Default table ordering is by contributor's first name.
 You can filter, group, and/or sort entries by any field.